Ajinkya2606/Brain-Tumor-Detection-Using-CNN/README.md

 Contains images for validating the model performance, with the same subdirectory structure.
 Dataset Structure
 brain_tumor_dataset/ │ ├── training/ │ ├── healthy/ │ └── tumor/ │ └── validation/ ├── healthy/ └── tumor/

+# Inastallation
+To run this project, you need to have Python and the following libraries installed:

+TensorFlow
+Keras
+NumPy
+Matplotlib